vectorgrp/XCPlite/docs/TECHNICAL.md

 ### CASDD vs ACSDD

-Depending on `#define OPTION_CAL_SEGMENTS_ABS` in `main_cfg.h`, address extension 0 is either the absolute addressing mode or the segment relative addressing mode.
+Depending on `#define OPTION_CAL_SEGMENTS_ABS` in `xcplib_cfg.h`, address extension 0 is either the absolute addressing mode or the segment relative addressing mode.

 The 2 modes are named **CASDD** and **ACSDD**.
 The A2L `project_no` is used to indicate the addressing mode to A2L creators or updaters.